Key Breed Facts

 A lot of Cavoos have cute round faces with floppy ears which are soft to the touch.
 They have very endearing large eyes, full of expression which adds to their adorable looks.
 However, some puppies inherit a more Poodle like appearance whereas others will lean towards the Cavalier when it comes to physical traits.

 When it comes to coat colours, the texture and length of a Cavapoos hair can be quite different from dog to dog with some leaning towards the Poodle and others having more of a Cavalier type coat.
-With this said, the most commonly seen coat colours includes the following:
+As such some Cavapoos can have silky coats which they inherit from the Cavalier whereas others have a wavier coat which is a good indication they have thrown more to the Poodle.
+When it comes to colours, Cavapoos come in a variety with the most commonly seen coat colours being as follows:

-The Cavapoo can inherit many of the characteristics of their parent breeds and they are renowned for being affectionate, friendly and loyal companions and family pets which is why they have consistently been among the most popular cross breeds around both here in the UK and elsewhere in the world for such a long time.
+The Cavapoo can inherit many of the characteristics and personalities of their parent breeds and they are renowned for being affectionate, friendly and loyal companions and family pets which is why they have consistently been among the most popular cross breeds around both here in the UK and elsewhere in the world for such a long time.
+They are renowned for being extremely sweet-natured which means they get on with everyone and everything.

 The only downside to sharing a home with a Cavapoo is that they thrive on human company and hate being left on their own for any extended periods of time.
 As such, they are happy when they live in a household where one person usually stays at home when everyone else is out.
 If left to their own devices for long periods of time, these charming small dogs can quickly develop some unwanted behavioural issues which can be hard to correct.
 This includes excessive barking, being destructive around the home and suffering from separation anxiety.